caraya/sass-repo/sass.md

 ##What is SASS

-SASS (Syntactically Aware Style Sheets) is a superset of CSS3 which offers additional functionalizty such as: variables, nesting, mixins, selector inheritance, include files and live updates.
+SASS (Syntactically Awesome Style Sheets) is a superset of CSS3 which offers additional functionalizty such as: variables, nesting, mixins, selector inheritance, include files and live updates.
 We will cover these elements briefly.

 ###Variables